timothycrosley/pdocs/README.md

 `pdocs` is an MIT Licensed fork of `pdoc` with the goal of staying true to the original vision layed out by the projects creator.

+NOTE: For most projects, the best way to use `pdocs` is using [portray](https://timothycrosley.github.io/portray/).

 Features
 --------